Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 ### Scenario Testing
 1. Navigation Bar - Homepage, Profile page, Contact page
    1. Go to top of the homepage.
    2. Try to navigate to other pages using buttons indicated.
    3. Repeat step (2) when on each page.
    4. Go to either Profile or Contact page.
 Try to return to the homepage by clicking MARK CAVENDISH icon.
    5. Repeat step (4) for other page (either Profile or Contact).

 2. Homepage - Racing section - external links
    1. Go to "Racing" section on the homepage.
-  >2.
-In the left/top jumbotron, click the link and verify you are directed to an external website (jumbotron alignment dependent
+   2. In the left/top jumbotron (depending on screen size), click the link and verify you are directed to an external website.
-  > on screen size).
-  3. In the right/bottom jumbotron, click the link to access the external website (jumbotron alignment dependent on screen size).
+   3. In the right/bottom jumbotron (depending on screen size), click the link and verify you are directed to an external website.

 3. Homepage - image carousel
    1. Go to the image carousel on the homepage.
-  2. Try to navigate backwards and forwards through the images using the buttons provided.
+   2. Click on the forwards/backwards icons and verify that you can navigate through the images.

 4. Social Links - Homepage, Profile page, Contact page
    1. For each page go to the social link icons.
    2. Click on each of the 3 social media account icons and verify that you are taken to the relevant social media account.

 5. Homepage - Collaboration button
    1. Go to "Collaboration" section on the homepage.
    2. Click on the 'Get in Touch' button and verify you are directed to the Contact page.

 6. Profile page - Awards pictures/links
    1. Go to the Profile page
-  2. Click on the image presented beneath/next to the first award narrative.
-This will direct the user to a relevant external website.
+   2. Click on the image presented beneath/next to the first award narrative and verify that you are directed to an external website.
-  3. Click on the image presented beneath/next to the second award narrative.
-This will direct the user to a relevant external website.
+   3. Click on the image presented beneath/next to the second award narrative and verify that you are directed to an external website.

 7. Contact page - form
    1. Go to the Contact page
-  2. Try to submit the form with no content included.
+   2. Try to submit an empty form and verify that an error message about required fields appears.
+   3. Try to submit a completed form without a valid email address format and verfiy that a specific error message appears.

 ## (5) Deployment
 This project was developed using GitPod, with the repository stored on GitHub.